 By default, Formie comes with a set of front-end templates for your form, which also include CSS and JS.
-This is designed for the vast majority of cases where a functionality and visually appealing form needs to be outputted on the page.
+This is designed for the vast majority of cases where a functional and visually appealing form needs to be rendered on the page.
 For any form template, you can enable or disable the following:

 For each form template, you can also add custom fields, which will be added to the form builder.
 Similar to other elements, you can include group fields into tabs.
 Each tab will appear in the order you specify on the form builder.

 You can provide your own custom templates to control every aspect of the form's output.
 To get started, navigate to Formie → Settings → Form Templates.

 Create a new form template, and assign the "HTML Template" field to the template directory your custom templates sit.
 For example, if your templates exist in

 You can't modify Formie's default Form Templates.
 Instead, you create a new Form Template, and ensure your forms use that.

 You can choose to use Formie's provided CSS and JS, or provide your own.

 You'll notice there's a "Copy Templates" field.
 You can use this to copy the default template into the provided folder to get off to an even quicker start to customize the template.

 With your Form Templates and Custom Templates setup and ready to go, continue reading the in-depth Custom Templates templating guide.